Complaints about flooding and land drainage issues

 Yes, we can often deal with such complaints – although flooding, and what causes it, is a complex matter which involves many different agencies.
 So we cannot investigate all cases.

-The Environment Agency, councils and Internal Drainage Boards (IDBs) are bodies empowered to carry out land drainage or flood protection works.
+The Environment Agency, councils and Internal Drainage Boards (IDBs) are bodies with the power to carry out land drainage or flood protection works.
 Their powers are "permissive", not duties.

 Flooding or the risk of flooding can come from the sea and two types of watercourses:

 - Main rivers.
-These are defined in law and are usually larger streams and rivers, but also include smaller watercourses of strategic drainage importance.
 The Environment Agency's powers to carry out flood defence works apply to main rivers only.
 Main rivers are designated by the Department of Environment, Food and Rural Affairs (Defra).

 - Ordinary watercourses.
-These are all other watercourses.
-Councils or IDBs have the power to carry out flood defence and drainage works on them.
+These are all other watercourses and councils or IDBs have the power to carry out flood defence and drainage works on them.

 What can the Ombudsman investigate?